bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-22-newsletter.md

   fees.
-However, the dual funding protocol expects a node to store even those fee bumps it can't fully validate, meaning an attacker could create an unlimited number of invalid fee bump transactions that will never confirm and never cost it any transaction fees. {% include functions/podcast-callout.md url="pod239 ec2596" %}
+However, the dual funding protocol expects a node to store even those fee bumps it can't fully validate, meaning an attacker could create an unlimited number of invalid fee bump transactions that will never confirm and never cost it any transaction fees. {% assign timestamp="58:09" %}

-- [Eclair #2595][] continues the project's work on adding support for [splicing][topic splicing], in this case with updates to the functions used for constructing transactions. {% include functions/podcast-callout.md url="pod239 ec2595" %}
+- [Eclair #2595][] continues the project's work on adding support for [splicing][topic splicing], in this case with updates to the functions used for constructing transactions. {% assign timestamp="59:31" %}

-- [Eclair #2479][] adds support for paying [offers][topic offers] in the following flow: a user receives an offer, tells Eclair to pay it, Eclair uses the offer to fetch an invoice from the receiver, verifies the invoice contains the expected parameters, and pays the invoice. {% include functions/podcast-callout.md url="pod239 ec2479" %}
+- [Eclair #2479][] adds support for paying [offers][topic offers] in the following flow: a user receives an offer, tells Eclair to pay it, Eclair uses the offer to fetch an invoice from the receiver, verifies the invoice contains the expected parameters, and pays the invoice. {% assign timestamp="59:45" %}

 - [LND #5988][] adds a new optional probability estimator for finding payment paths.
-It is partly based on previous pathfinding research (see [Newsletter #192][news192 pp]) with additional input from other approaches. {% include functions/podcast-callout.md url="pod239 lnd5988" %}
+It is partly based on previous pathfinding research (see [Newsletter #192][news192 pp]) with additional input from other approaches. {% assign timestamp="1:00:09" %}

 - [Rust Bitcoin #1636][] adds a `predict_weight()` function.
 Input to the function is a template for the transaction to construct; output is the expected